libbyschuknight/tid_til/databases/postgresql.md

 The numbers after `Libby` are the PID numbers.
 This shows that `Flip Video` was using this process, so I killed it:
 `kill -9 323`.

 ALSO - rather then killing the process you can delete the `postmaster.pid` file.
 Some stuff I googled said not to, some suggested it.
 This post [Postgres on OSX with homebrew not running after OSX crash](https://coderwall.com/p/zf-fww/postgres-on-osx-with-homebrew-not-running-after-osx-crash) I found useful.

-Sometimes it isn't this simple.
+Sometimes it isn't this simple.''

 ```bash
 FATAL:  data directory "/usr/local/var/postgres" has group or world access